-Tournament manager.
+Tournament Director.
 This individual shall be the director of athletics/commissioner of the host institution/conference and shall maintain ultimate responsibility for the local operation of the event.
-Bid proposals from prospective host institutions/conferences shall be authorized by the tournament manager.
+Bid proposals from prospective host institutions/conferences shall be authorized by the tournament director.

 Tournament Manager.
-The tournament manager shall appoint a knowledgeable person, preferably with experience in tournament administration and game management, to serve in this position.
+The tournament director shall appoint a knowledgeable person, preferably with experience in tournament administration and game management, to serve in this position.
 The function of the tournament manager is to ensure that the policies of the committee are applied.
-Specific responsibilities may include direction and supervision of facility arrangements, ticket sales, and development of participant information, security, lodging, transportation, promotions, financial administration and adherence to the policies outlined in the NCAA operations manual for hosts.
+Specific responsibilities may include direction and supervision of facility arrangements, ticket sales, and development of participant information, security, lodging, transportation, promotions, financial administration and adherence to the policies outlined in the NCAA host operations manual